 Crabtree Falls and Crabtree Falls Trail

-Crabtree Falls is accessed from the extension trailhead located next to the parking area near the Parkway, and across from the store.
-The old parking area is in the campground itself, and the actual real trailhead is located .25 miles from this parking lot, at the old parking area.
+Crabtree Falls is accessed from the extension trailhead located next to the parking area on the Blue Ridge Parkway at MP339.5.
+The trailhead will be across from the old store.
+The old parking area is in the campground itself, and the actual real trailhead is located .5 miles from this parking lot, at the old parking area.

 There will be signs pointing you to the extension trailhead just after you enter the Crabtree Falls Recreation area, and pass the picnic area (which has bathrooms) at Milepost 339.5.

-The the extension trail is flat and easy.
-You’ll pass through some woods, and then pass the Amphitheater for the Crabtree Falls campground.
-Just after passing the Amphitheater, you’ll see the sign to the right, just go left towards Loop – A, where you will continue into the campground.
+The extension trail is flat and easy.
+You'll pass through some woods, and then pass the old Amphitheater for the Crabtree Falls campground.
+Just after passing the Amphitheater, you'll see the sign to the right, just go left towards Loop - A, where you will continue into the campground on the trail.